 There are so many fantastic games available on the platform, ranging from action and shooter to platformer, puzzle, and a slew of others.
 Good luck trying to figure out which are the best to play (or which you can handle being fully immersed in).

 If you haven’t used VR much, the PlayStation VR will blow you away.
 If you've tried more advanced VR tech, you might be a little let down — but this is the most consumer-friendly way to play VR games in the comfort of your own home.

 We're still waiting to see how well Sony's PSVR 2 performs, but based on what we know about it so far, it seems to be a huge leap ahead of its predecessor.

 4K, HDR, and buying game consoles

-Two of our recommendations, the PlayStation 4 Pro and the Xbox One X, support high-resolution gaming that can take advantage of emerging display standards, 4K and High Dynamic Range (HDR).
-Most people, aside from enthusiastic A/V fans, do not have a 4K TV yet, and fewer still have HDR, which is currently broken down into some sub-standards.
+The PS5 and the Xbox Series X support high-resolution gaming that can take advantage of emerging display standards, 4K, and High Dynamic Range (HDR).
+Some people don't have a 4K TV, and fewer still have quality HDR support, which is broken down into its own sub-categories.